Below are client favorites, products I recommend for quality and effectiveness, and products that I often use myself at home!

 PRO TIPS:

 No matter your hair type or density, or whether your hair is damaged or healthy, everyone can benefit from a deep conditioning treatment or mask!
 If you wash your hair daily, once a week is good.
 If you wash your hair weekly, once a month is good.
-If your hair is damaged or dry, you can use a deep conditioner as often as you like, or substitute a mask for your regular conditioner.
+If your hair is damaged or dry, you can use a deep conditioner as often as you like, or substitute a mask for your regular conditioner every time.

 for curly hair